-We are committed to best practice, transparent, regular reporting to enable stakeholders to compare our relative performance over time
+We provide regular reporting and seek to assist stakeholders to assess our performance over time and against key benchmarks.

-We recognise the importance to our stakeholders of providing regular reports on our performance and we choose to apply external, best practice standards to our reporting.
-We continue to review our reporting to ensure we are meeting investor and stakeholder requirements.
+We recognise the importance to our stakeholders of providing regular reports on our performance, and we apply and map against leading reporting standards.
+We continue to review our reporting to assist in ensuring we are meeting investor and stakeholder requirements.

 - Additional annual disclosures